Mobile broadband gains traction with operator investment

 - Government reviews ICT policy, considers measures to tackle cybercrime;

 - TTCL opens a new microwave link connecting Dar es Salaam and Zanzibar, doubling data capacity;

 - Telecommunication Traffic Monitoring System delivering about $1 million in incoming international call taxes monthly;

 - Forecast for mobile market to 2014 and 2017.

 Estimated market penetration rates in Tanzania’s telecoms sector – end-2013

 (Source: BuddeComm based on various sources)

-Regulator’s market data to March 2013; telcos’ operating and financial data to Q2 2013; m-commerce and m-banking developments; market developments to September 2013.
+Regulator’s market data to September 2013; interconnection rates update; telcos’ operating and financial data to Q3 2013; government funds rural telecom infrastructure; Smile Communications trials VoLTE services; m-commerce and m-banking developments; market developments to early 2014.